Debiased calibration estimation using generalized entropy in survey sampling: Introduction

 \section{Introduction}

-Many scientific studies often rely on analyzing datasets consisting of samples from target populations.
-The fundamental assumption when using such data is that the sample accurately represents the target population, ensuring representativeness.
 Probability sampling is a classical tool for securing a representative sample from a target population.
 Once a probability sample is obtained, researchers can employ design consistent estimation methods, such as Horvitz-Thompson estimation, to estimate the parameters of the population.
-Statistical inferences, such as confidence intervals, can be made from the probability sample using the large sample theory \citep{fuller2009sampling}.
+Statistical inferences, such as confidence intervals, can be justified from the probability sample using the large sample theory \citep{fuller2009sampling}.

 However, the Horvitz-Thompson (HT) estimator is not necessarily efficient as it does not incorporate all available information effectively.
 Improving the efficiency of the HT estimator is one of the fundamental problems in survey sampling.
 A classical approach to improving efficiency involves the use of additional information obtained from external sources, such as census data.
 To incorporate auxiliary information into the final estimate, the design weights are adjusted to meet the benchmarking constraints imposed by the auxiliary information.
 This weight modification method to satisfy the benchmarking constraint is known as calibration weighting.
 When the auxiliary variables used for calibration are correlated with the study variable of interest, the resulting calibration estimator is more efficient than the HT estimator.
 While calibration weighting also plays a role in mitigating selection bias in nonprobability samples, as highlighted by \cite{dever2016} and \cite{elliott2017inference}, our discussion will focus on its application within probability samples.